pbertera/SIPPing/README.md

 * you can use Python code for dynamic variable generation
 * you can dynamically load any python module used by your python variables
 * *Content-Length* and *CSeq* headers can be automatically generated (if not present in template file)
+* print on stdout received response with regex substitution applied

 ### Usage note: